 I’d even suggest charging more for a one-time gig because you aren’t creating a residual income with that type of customer.

-Considering all the factors listed above, here is a rough estimate of what you should charge for these services.
+Considering all the factors listed above, here is a rough estimate of what you should charge for these services on a monthly basis to earn good money.

 One dog – Doing 1 visit/week could make you $65/month.
 Servicing a yard 2 visits/week could make you $125/month.